nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. About
 Ever had the feeling that you are forgetting to do something important?
-Tired of always forgetting events because you forgot to write it down?
+Tired of always forgetting events because you forgot to write them down?
 Docket is the application that will solve all your problems.

 Docket is a simple and lightweight application that will keep track of your tasks for you.
-It will tell you if a task's due date is coming in a quick and easy to understand manner.
+It will tell you if a task's due date is coming in manner that is quick and easy to understand.

-In contrast to other comprenhensive task managers out there, Docket is simple and straightforward.
-A single mode of input and a boiled down interface.
+In contrast to other comprehensive task managers out there, Docket is simple and straightforward.
+It has one mode of input with a boiled down interface.
 Let's get started on simplifying the way you handle tasks now.

 ## 2. Quick Start

-0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
-1. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
+2. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Task Manager.
+3. Copy the file to the folder you want to use as the home folder for your Task Manager.
-3. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/Ui.png" width="600">

-4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+5. Type a command in the command box and press <kbd>Enter</kbd> to execute it. <br>
-   e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
+   Some example commands you can try:
-5. Some example commands you can try:
+   * **`help`** : will open the help window.
    * **`list`** : lists all tasks
    * **`add`**` Meeting dl/15-05-2017 ds/Meeting Room 1 t/important` :
      adds a task named `Meeting` to the Task Manager.